-JTCC's MS4 Program includes a Pollution Prevention/Good Housekeeping Program that includes policies and procedures to ensure that day-to-day operations minimize the exposure of pollutants to rainfall on campus grounds to the maximum extent practicable.
-The program is supported with JTCC's Pollution Prevention & Good Housekeeping Manual and annual training for applicable staff.
-Minimum Control Measure 6 BMPs in the JTCC MS4 Program Plan describe pollution prevention and good housekeeping BMPs.
+BCC's MS4 Program includes a Good Housekeeping and Pollution Prevention Program that includes procedures to ensure that day-to-day operations minimize the exposure of pollutants to rainfall on campus grounds to the maximum extent practicable.
+The program is supported with BCC's Good Housekeeping and Pollution Prevention Manual and biannual training for applicable staff.
+Minimum Control Measure 6 BMPs in the BCC MS4 Program Plan describe good housekeeping and pollution prevention BMPs.